 - diphenoxylate and atropine (Lomotil)

 - metronidazole (Flagyl)

-Taste changes may stem from a B-12 vitamin deficiency.
-Metallic taste can be a side effect of the drugs sulfasalazine, azathioprine, and metronidazole (Flagyl).
+Taste changes may stem from a B12 vitamin deficiency.
+Experiencing a metallic taste can be a side effect of the drugs sulfasalazine, azathioprine, and metronidazole (Flagyl).

 Saliva washes away dead cells and bacteria in your mouth.
 Those cells build up when your mouth is dry.
 This can leave you with an unpleasant breath aroma.